Cut Limits on Hyperbolic Extensions

-Note that $\theta=\pi/2$ gives $\lambda=\lambda'$.
+Note that $\theta=\pi/2$ gives $\lambda=\lambda'$ answering the question above.
 The paper is structured as follows.
-In Section 1 we review some facts about hyperbolic extensions.
-In Section 2 we introduce useful coordinates on the spheres of a hyperbolic extension.
-In Section 3 we study spherical cuts on hyperbolic extensions.
-Finally in Section 4 we deal with cut limits in a bit more detail and prove the Main Theorem. {\bf Section 1.
+In Section 2 we review some facts about hyperbolic extensions.
+In Section 3 we introduce useful coordinates on the spheres of a hyperbolic extension.
+In Section 4 we study normalized spherical cuts on hyperbolic extensions.
+Finally in Section 5 we deal with cut limits in a bit more detail and prove the Main Theorem. {\bf Section 2.
 Hyperbolic Extensions.}